 Yukikan Aikido Club is recognised by the British Aikido Association and feel that Aikido should be for everyone and each class is designed to help you get as much enjoyment out of Aikido as possible.

 Want to Join?

 Beginners are always welcome and there is no need to start with the beginners course.
-There is a fee per lesson which is £5.
-This covers hall rental, wear and tear on our mats and the oft-used first aid kit, neck brace and standby ambulance...:-) After this there are no additional charges since we don't charge for gradings and there is no club "joining fee" apart from BAA Membership which is for your safety.
+There is a fee per lesson which is £6 or you can pay £22 per month on Direct Debit.
+This covers hall rental, wear and tear on our mats and the oft-used first aid kit, neck brace and standby ambulance...:-) After this there are no additional charges since we don't charge for gradings and there is no club "joining fee" apart from BAA Membership which enables you to grade and enter compeitions.
 See Links page for an application form.

 Adult classes are held in West End (Southampton) on Thursday evenings between 8pm and 10pm.

 After slaving away in the training sessions it is traditional to soothe away those accumulated aches and pains with a few drinks in The Merchant Builder.
 We regularly meet in the pub Thursday from 10:15pm.
 Feel free to stop by and join in the fun.
 Here you can while away the hours listening to tales of old war wounds, bad breakfalls, stupendous techniques, etc., etc.,